Trump surrenders to authorities in Georgia

 In each previous case, Trump pleaded not guilty to all of the charges, largely remaining expressionless in brief court appearances while decrying the cases on social media.

-Trump faces criminal prosecutions in New York in connection with a hush money payment, in Florida for his handling of classified documents and in Washington, D.C., stemming from his efforts to overturn the 2020 election.
+Trump faces criminal prosecutions in New York in connection with a hush money payment, in Florida for his handling of classified documents and in Washington, D.C., for his efforts to overturn the 2020 election.

 He now faces a combined 91 criminal counts between all four cases.